dr-mushtaq/Chatbot-for-Healthcare/README.md

 </details>

-## 💻 Workflow:
+## 💻 Workflow for Contributions:

-- Fork the repository
+1-**Students Fork the Repository**

-- Clone your forked repository using terminal or gitbash.

-- Make changes to the cloned repository

-- Add, Commit and Push

-- Then in Github, in your cloned repository find the option to make a pull request

-> print("Start contributing for Projects")
+- Each student forks your GitHub repo to their account.
+- They work on their portion in their own forked repo.
+2- **Students Create Feature Branches**

+- Instead of working directly on main, they create a feature branch:
+3- **SCommit & Push Changes**S
+- Students make changes, commit them, and push to their branch

 ## ⚙️ Things to Note